 The Energy Market Authority continually seeks to develop the electricity market for the benefit of consumers.
 These initiatives will enable both commercial and residential electricity consumers to enjoy more competitive electricity prices, increased retail options, and greater price transparency.

 An example of such market development initiatives is the Electricity Futures Market, which was launched last April.
 This has enabled independent retailers with new business models to enter the electricity market offering consumers greater retail choices and price competition.
 For example, Town Councils have seen their electricity bills come down in new tenders.
 (Please see Question 2 for more details.)
-Another example is the progressive opening up of the electricity retail market, which will culminate in Full Retail Competition in the second half of 2018.
-All electricity consumers will be able to enjoy choosing from a wide range of electricity retail packages at competitive prices to meet their energy needs.
+Another example is the opening up of the electricity retail market, known as the Open Electricity Market initiative.
+All electricity consumers will be able to enjoy more choices and flexibility in their electricity purchase options.

-The MDSC will support a range of market development initiatives, such as developing the Electricity Futures Market and implementing Full Retail Competition in the second half of 2018.
-The initiatives will benefit consumers by bringing about more competitive prices and retail choices.
+The MDSC will support a range of market development initiatives, such as the Electricity Futures Market and the Open Electricity Market.
+These initiatives will benefit consumers by bringing about competitive pricing and more choices.

 More competitive pricing